vbkumarjayanti/JsonPath/README.md

 Getting Started
 ---------------

-JsonPath is available at the Central Maven Repository.
+JsonPath is now available at the Central Maven Repository.
 Maven users add this to your POM.

 ```xml
 <dependency>